ansilove/AnsiLove.framework/README.md

 - Output files are highly optimized 4-bit images.
 - Optionally generate proper Retina @2x.PNG files.
-- Merge output as TIFF, containing regular and Retina resolutions.
 - Use custom objects for adjusting output results.
 - Built-in support for rendering Amiga ASCII.
 - Everything's Mac App Store conform and sandboxing compliant.
-- This is an Automatic Reference Counting (ARC) project.
+- ARC / Automatic Reference Counting roject.

 # Documentation

 Let's talk about using the framework in your own projects.
-First of all, AnsiLove.framework is intended to run on `OS X`, it won't work on `iOS`.
-Yeah, sorry for that.
-Not even my fault, it's simply not possible at this point.
+First of all, AnsiLove.framework is intended to run on `OS X`, it won't work for `iOS`.
 You have to download the sources and compile the framework.
-At least OS X Mountain Lion and Xcode 4.x are necessary for compiling the framework `as is`.
-Generally, targeting older SDKs is supported, but for said purpose you will also have to recompile all contents in the `Library` folder, including [AnsiLove/C](https://github.com/ByteProject/AnsiLove-C).
-While [AnsiLove/C](https://github.com/ByteProject/AnsiLove-C) sources are up in a separate repository here on GitHub (just follow the link), sources for contained dylibs are not provided.
-Well, I never said it's easy to target older systems, at least it's possible.
+At least OS X Mountain Lion and Xcode 5.x are necessary for compiling `as is`.
 The project file contains two build targets, the framework itself and a test app `AnsiLoveGUI`, the latter is optional.
 Select `AnsiLoveGUI` from the Schemes dropdown in Xcode if you desire to compile that one too.
 The test app is a good example of implementing AnsiLove.framework, it does not contain much code and what you find there is well commented.
 So `AnsiLoveGUI` might be your first place to play with the framework after reading this documentation.
 Being an ARC framework, the test app is a pure ARC project as well.
-What else.

-## Adding the framework to your projects

-Place the compiled framework in a folder inside your project, I recommend creating a `Frameworks` folder, if not existing.
-In Xcode go to the File menu and select `Add Files to "MyProject"`, select the AnsiLove.framework you just dropped in the `Frameworks` folder and then drag the framework to the other frameworks in your project hierarchy.
-The last steps are pretty easy:

-- In the project navigator, select your project
-- Select your target
-- Select the `Build Phases` tab
-- Open `Link Binaries With Libraries` expander
-- Click the `+` button and select AnsiLove.framework
-- Hit `Add Build Phase` at the bottom
-- Add a `Copy Files` build phase with `Frameworks` as destination
-- Once again select AnsiLove.framework

-Now AnsiLove.framework is properly linked to your target and will be added to compiled binaries.
+Makes sense, right?

 ## Implementing the framework in your own sources

+I assume you know how to add a framework to your own projects, so we just skip that step now.

 Go to the header of the class you want to use the framework with.
 Import the framework like this:

 	#import <Ansilove/AnsiLove.h>

+Create an instance of `ALAnsiGenerator`:

+		 ALSauceMachine *ansiGen = [ALAnsiGenerator new];

-To transform ANSi source files into a beautiful images, `ALAnsiGenerator` comes with three methods you should know:
+To transform ANSi source files into a beautiful images, `ALAnsiGenerator` comes with just one method you should know:

-	+ (void)ansiFileToPNG:
-	+ (void)ansiFileToRetinaPNG:
-	+ (void)ansiFileToRetinaTIFF:

-Method `ansiFileToPNG:` creates a single PNG image in regular resolution from any given ANSi source. `ansiFileToRetinaPNG:` generates the regular PNG and additionally creates a properly named (and sized) Retina @2x.PNG variant. `ansiFileToRetinaTIFF:` generates the two PNGs and merges them to a Retina-ready TIFF, containing both resolutions.
-The PNG cache files will be automatically deleted after TIFF output is done.

-You can call said methods like this:

-	[ALAnsiGenerator ansiFileToRetinaTIFF:self.myInputFile
-                               outputFile:self.myOutputFile
-                                     font:self.myFont
-                                     bits:self.myBits
-                                iceColors:self.myIceColors
-                                  columns:self.myColumns];

-Keep in mind that `ALAnsiGenerator` needs all it's objects as `NSString` instances.
-You can work internally with numeric types like `NSInteger` or `BOOL` but you need to convert them to strings before you pass these values to `ALAnsiGenerator`.
-For example, `iceColors` (I'm going to explain all objects in detail below) can only be `0` or `1`, so it's perfect to have that as `BOOL` type in your app.
-I did this in `AnsiLoveGUI` as well.
-To pass this value to ALAnsiGenerator you can do it something like this:

-	NSString *iceColors;
-	BOOL	 shouldUseIceColors;

-	if (shouldUseIceColors == NO) {
-        	self.iceColors = @"0";
-    	}
-    	else {
-        	self.iceColors = @"1";
-    	}
+	(void)renderAnsiFile:(NSString *)inputFile
+			  outputFile:(NSString *)outputFile
+			  		font:(NSString *)font
+					bits:(NSString *)bits
+			   iceColors:(BOOL      )iceColors
+			   	 columns:(NSString *)columns
+				  retina:(BOOL      )generateRetina;

+Setting retina to `YES` forces the Framework to generate the regular PNG and a properly named (and sized) Retina @2x.PNG image additionallay.

 Note that generally all objects except `inputFile` are optional.
-You can either decide to pass `nil` (AnsiLove.framework will then work with it's default values) or pass empty strings like:

-	self.myFontString = @"";

-AnsiLove.framework will silently consume `nil` and empty string values but it will rely on it's built-in defaults in both cases.
-Clever?
-Sure.
-So much for the basics, let's head over to the details.
-The three methods seem pretty simple, but in fact they're so damn powerful if you know how to deal with objects you pass and that is what I'm going to teach you now.
+AnsiLove.framework will silently consume `nil` and empty string values and will rely on it's built-in defaults in both cases.

 ## (NSString *)inputFile